POLLY ALICE MCCANN

 "Polly is so encouraging.
 She caught my vision and reflected it back to me!
 She has been a light and an encouragement every step of the way!
 Polly helps and encourages me to present my best work!
 She's a visionary with positive energy!!!"
 Leanne Litka

 "There's something open and inviting about [what you do] ...
 What zeal, enthusiasm, and energy!
 Brava!"

 "[Your editor's notes] It's some of the best news I've received in a long time!"
 Brian

 "Wow, thank you so much . . . [your editor's letter] was incredibly helpful!
-I appreciate your detailed feedback, line notes, encouraging kind words, and the resource for constructing . . .
+I appreciate your detailed feedback, line notes, encouraging kind words....
 I'm working hard with the next draft!
-Soon, I can to recommend you...How exciting!"
+Soon, I can soon recommend you..."